heysokam/ngpu/readme.md

 ## Current state and todo
-Custom OpenGL API, for ergonomics and naming.
-See the [examples](./examples) folder for a reference of the current state of the lib.
+See the [examples](./examples/todo.md) file and folder for a reference of the current state of the lib.

 ## Syntax and usage